fmorbini/jmNL/README.md

 It comes with several implemented classification based NLUs, the [FLoReS](http://ict.usc.edu/pubs/FLoReS-%20A%20Forward%20Looking,%20Reward%20Seeking,%20Dialogue%20Manager.pdf) DM and some simple NLG modules including a template based one.

+if you plan to use clearnlp you'll need to separately download the models: https://github.com/clir/clearnlp-guidelines/blob/master/md/quick_start/models.md